 7. Reduce Carbohydrates: Keeping the carbohydrate intake on the low side (check out my post How Many Carbohydrates Should You Eat?) can be very helpful in curbing your appetite and regulating insulin.
 The end result is that you eat less, which creates a calorie deficit so your body uses stored energy instead.
 Typically, if your carbohydrate level is on the low side, you don’t need to worry so much about portion control (your body does this naturally).
 But do still be aware of how much of certain calorie dense foods (like nuts and seeds) you are eating.

-8. Promote Healthy Digestion: If you feel that you are stuck at a “set-point”, first evaluate your health.
+9. Promote Healthy Digestion: If you feel that you are stuck at a “set-point”, first evaluate your health.
 Do you really need to lose more weight?
 Maybe it’s time to turn your focus to fitness goals and creating lifelong habits for maintaining a healthy weight.
-If you do still feel like you need to lose more weight, you might be dealing with an overgrowth of “bad” bacteria in your gut.
+If you do still feel like you need to lose more weight, you might be dealing with micronutrient deficiencies or something like small intestinal bacterial overgrowth.
 See my post on Repairing the Gut for ways to address this.
+You might also consider focusing on more highly nutrient-dense foods, like organ meat, seafood and eating more vegetables.
+Adding digestive support supplements (see the end of this post) can also be very helpful.
 Once your gut health is improved, the weight should start coming off again.